HI, I’M BRYNN RENNÉ

 Selah calls us to pause—to breathe, reflect, and be still before God.
 This is the moment in Scripture where striving stops and the soul listens.

-At Selah & Salt, we believe rest is not laziness or indulgence.
-It is obedience, trust, and wisdom — creating safety in the body so true healing can unfold.
+At Selah & Salt, I operate under the belief that rest is not laziness or indulgence.
+It is obedience, trust, and wisdom.
+Rest is a time to repair — a time to create safety in the body so true healing can unfold.

 Salt reminds us to remain rooted in his Word, preserving what is good and living out the purpose for which we were created.